lime-green/brew-versions/README.md

 since Homebrew updates their code frequently.

 Bintray.com will be disabled on May 1st 2021, and homebrew as of now hasn't updated to a new host.
-When they, this package will need to be updated and it's possible some of the functionality like listing available bottle versions won't work
+When they do, this package will need to be updated and it's possible some of the functionality like listing available bottle versions won't work